Optimal Neural Network Approximation for High-Dimensional Continuous Functions: Preliminaries

+There are many available activation functions in the literature.
+We are particularly interested in the EUAF introduced in \cite{SYZ22}, which is defined as \be \sigma(x) :=

-\ee In this paper, we shall focus on EUAF networks (i.e., $\sigma$ networks with $\sigma$ defined in \eqref{EUAF}).
+\ee As can be seen from its plot in \cref{fig:EUAFpic}, the function $\sigma$ resembles a softsign function for all $x<0$ and a periodic hat function for all $x>0$.
+In this paper, we shall focus on EUAF networks (i.e., $\sigma$ networks with $\sigma$ defined in \eqref{EUAF}).

-We first present the two key ingredients in the construction an EUAF network with fixed $\mathcal{O}(d)$ intrinsic (non-repeated) neurons, which can approximate any function in $C([a,b]^d)$ with arbitrary accuracy.
+We first present the two key ingredients in the construction an EUAF network with at most $\totalneurons$ nonzero parameters that can approximate any function in $C([a,b]^d)$ with arbitrary accuracy.
 The first ingredient is a version of KST \cite{K57}, which was studied in \cite{K75} and utilized in the construction of the network in \cite{MP99}.
-In contrast to the original KST, the following version requires only one outer function and $2d+1$ inner functions, which enables us to use only $\mathcal{O}(d)$ fixed, intrinsic neurons. \begin{theorem} (\cite{K75} or \cite[Theorem 5]{MP99}) Let $\mathbf{x} = (x_1,\dots,x_d)^{\tp}$.
+In contrast to the original KST, the following version requires only one outer function and $2d+1$ inner functions, which enables us to use only $\totalneurons$ nonzero parameters. \begin{theorem} (\cite{K75} or \cite[Theorem 5]{MP99}) Let $\mathbf{x} = (x_1,\dots,x_d)^{\tp}$.
 There exist $d$ constants $\lambda_j>0$, $j=1,\ldots,d$, $\sum_{j=1}^{d} \lambda_j \le 1$, and $2d+1$ continuous strictly increasing functions $h_i$, $1 \le i \le 2d+1$, which map $[0,1]$ to itself, such that every continuous function $f$ of $d$ variables on $[0,1]^d$ can be represented in the form

 for some $g \in C([0,1])$ depending on $f$. \end{theorem} The second ingredient is the following result from \cite{SYZ22} on the existence of an EUAF network with fixed width and depth that can approximate any function in $C([a,b])$ with arbitrary accuracy. \begin{theorem} \cite[Theorem 6]{SYZ22} Let $f \in C([a,b])$.
 Then, for an arbitrary $\epsilon >0$, there exists a function $\phi$ generated by an EUAF network with width 36 and depth 5 such that